Performance Marketing: What Is It & How Does It Work?

 Advertising may often feel like a lofty brand awareness play straight out of Emily in Paris.
 Billboards on the highway or a coveted spot in the Super Bowl.
 While these efforts are often splashy, it’s hard to quantify what they are actually driving for the business.

-Performance marketing is the solution to this problem.
+Performance marketing channels, like Connected TV advertising, are the solution to this problem.
 Instead of investing a certain amount of money into a campaign and hoping it works, performance marketing flips the marketing narrative on its head.
 The whole point is that you are paying for the performance of a campaign rather than the campaign itself.

 If that sounds like a marketing strategy worth pursuing, read on to learn the ins and outs of this powerful technique.